CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with excellent code examples covering both OpenLineage methods and custom extractors, plus useful patterns for common scenarios.
-Its main weaknesses are moderate verbosity (some redundant sections and explanatory text), lack of explicit validation/verification workflow steps, and a monolithic structure that could benefit from splitting detailed patterns into separate files.
+This is a solid, actionable skill with excellent code examples covering multiple real-world scenarios for creating OpenLineage extractors.
+Its main weaknesses are moderate verbosity (some redundant sections and explanatory text), a lack of explicit validation/verification steps in the workflow (e.g., confirming extractors are registered and emitting events), and a monolithic structure that could benefit from splitting detailed patterns into separate reference files.

 Suggestions